execvpe/esp32-ds18b20-webapi/README.md

 ## Licensing

-Any files not written by me, I release under the license under which they were originally released.
-If the licenses of the third-party code are not explicitly stated in the file *[CONTRIBUTORS.md](CONTRIBUTORS.md)* or the third-party files themselves, please contact the original author for more information on the license used.
+Any code not written by me, I release under the license under which it was originally released.
+If the license of any third-party code is not explicitly stated in the file *[CONTRIBUTORS.md](CONTRIBUTORS.md)* or with the third-party code itself, please contact the original author for more information on the license used.

 My code is released under the global project license in *[LICENSE](LICENSE)*.